Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

   - code chunks
 - **add**
   - a narrative why you do/show things
-  - (shortly) explain and interprete what you show
+  - (shortly) explain and interpret what you show
 - ...